0mega24/personal-site-content/About.md

 ## My Family Legacy

-How many people can say their grandfather was a pioneer with IBM, installing the first computer in the Midwest at Standard Oil?
+How many people can say their grandfather was a pioneer with IBM, installing one of the first computer in the Midwest at Standard Oil?
 Or that their grandmother tried to use Ubuntu?
 How about having a first cousin once removed who helped to develop object-oriented programming (Smalltalk)?

 Perhaps the universe has positioned me for experiences to make me an impactful Software Engineer.

 ## Leadership and Collaboration

+The opportunities in Scouting found me serving the Troop and community through leadership roles where I managed groups, organized events, and served as liaison between the boys and adults.
+My involvement in FIRST youth robotics definitely provided repeated scenarios to forge alliances, to quickly remedy unexpected challenges, and clearly share information with a wide audience.
+These skills have

-I have learned leadership and collaboration through my career in **Scouting** and the **FIRST programs**.
+I have learned leadership and collaboration through my career in **Scouting** and the **FIRST** youth robotics programs.
 Whether I have found myself at a campsite or on a competition field, I have developed skills in:

 - Communication
 - Problem solving